OSRIC

 - Wild Horse - Lightly built horses adapted to run at high speed

-- Will-o-the-Wisp - Strange, fey creatures that resemble dancing lights or torches
+- Will o’ the Wisp - Strange, fey creatures that resemble dancing lights or torches

 - Wraith - Incorporeal creatures born of evil and darkness